vkhamesi/proteins/README.md

     <img src="https://github.com/vkhamesi/proteins/blob/main/img/architecture2.svg" alt>
 </p>

 However, note that the explored approach is more flexible than this proposal in the sense that using the graph structure of protein functions would not allow possibly new functions that are not represented in the graph.
 Indeed, the current architecture only requires the protein amino acids sequence and a text description of the function to be evaluated, so it could be extended to any future and possibly unknown (yet) proteins and functions.
+Therefore, specifying a protein sequence and a function description is similar to prompting the model.